 Oregon is home to some of the most stunning wildlife, coastal landscapes, and bodies of water in the United States.
 Oregon is above California but below Washington.
 Thus, several rivers that intersect or originate within these three western states flow straight through Oregon.
 There are over 50 rivers in the state!
 With so many lovely rivers to explore, it can be overwhelming to know where to start.
-If you are planning a trip to Oregon, read on to discover the essential rivers to see on your journey.
+If you are planning a trip to Oregon, read on to discover the eight essential rivers to see on your journey.

 The McKenzie River is an offshoot of the larger Willamette River.
 It runs for 90 miles from Clear Lake to the bottom of the Willamette Valley.
 The McKenzie is famed for its numerous hiking and biking trails, as well as its hot springs and waterfalls.
 It also has the honor of residing on Portland Monthly’s list of the six most essential Oregon rivers to visit.